1egoman/slick/docs/configuration/StatusBar.LogColor.md

 - Default: `white::` [(format explanation)](../Colors.md)

 This option specifies the color of log output in the status bar.
-Logs are generated internally via slime or in lua with the `print` function.
+Logs are generated internally via slick or in lua with the `print` function.

 ## Usage
 `:set StatusBar.LogColor red:green:`